 How will this proposal impact on the environment?
 N.B.
 There may be short term negative impact and longer term positive impact.
 Please include all potential impacts over the lifetime of a project and provide an explanation.
-Positive impact (Place a X in the box below where relevant) No impact (Place a X in the box below where relevant) a = Explain how you plan to mitigate any negative impacts.
+Positive impact (Place a X in the box below where relevant) No impact (Place a X in the box below where relevant) Negative Impact (Place a X in the box below where relevant) Explain why will it have this effect and over what timescale?
+Where possible/relevant please include: Changes over and above business as usual Evidence or measurement of effect Figures for CO2e Links to relevant documents Explain how you plan to mitigate any negative impacts.
 Explain how you plan to improve any positive outcomes as far as possible.
 Emissions from construction X The Council Plan refers to a number of projects such as the major highway improvement scheme on the A59 at Kex Gill, the Transforming Cities Fund Station Gateway Projects in Harrogate, Selby and Skipton, the Town Deal programmes in Scarborough and Whitby.
 This CCIA is a high-level assessment and specific impact assessments will be carried out for projects where necessary.
-Emissions from running of buildings X / Within the organisation section of the Council Plan there is a priority to ensure that the council's property and assets support our climate change objectives through improved energy efficiency of our properties including heating, ventilation, water use, and electricity use for power and lighting.
+Emissions from running of buildings X Within the organisation section of the Council Plan there is a priority to ensure that the council's property and assets support our climate change objectives through improved energy efficiency of our properties including heating, ventilation, water use, and electricity use for power and lighting.

-How will this proposal on the environment?
+How will this proposa on the environment?
 N.B.
 There may be short to impact and longer term po impact.
-Please include all impacts over the lifetime of and provide an explanation erm negative sitive potential f a project Positive impact (Place a X in the box below where relevant) No impact (Place a X in the box below where relevant) Negative impact (Place a X in the box below where relevant) over what timescale?
-Where possible/relevant please include: • Changes over and above business as usual • Evidence or measurement of effect • Figures for CO2e • Links to relevant documents Explain how you plan to mitigate any negative impacts.
+Please include all impacts over the lifetime o and provide an explanatio erm negative ositive potential of a project Positive impact (Place a X in the box below where relevant) ö × Negative impact (Place a X in the box below where relevant) Explain why will it have this effect and over what timescale?
+Where possible/relevant please include: Changes over and above business as usual Evidence or measurement of effect Figures for CO2e Links to relevant documents Explain how you plan to mitigate any negative impacts.
 Explain how you plan to improve any positive outcomes as far as possible.
 The council plan ambition good quality, affordable and sustainable housing that meets the needs of our communities has a priority to encourage and support future work around decarbonisation and the retrofit of homes.
-Emissions from data storage X / The Council Plan does not directly impact on data storage.
+Emissions from data storage X The Council Plan does not directly impact on data storage.
 This CCIA is a high-level assessment and specific impact assessments on individual projects will be carried out where necessary.
 Other X The council plan ambition a carbon neutral council includes the priority to understand and lessen emissions embedded on goods and services associated with our operations.